nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_JOINING_DATA.md

     ```sh
     json-server --watch db.json
     ```
-1. Use jQuery's `$.ajax()` method to get all of the related data to build a card for each politician.
+1. Use `fetch` to get all of the related data to build a card for each politician.
 It should list the bills they have sponsored, and any companies that have contributed to a PAC that has a shared interest for each bill.

 ```html
 <article class="politician">